Advance Query Reports

 Scenario 2: Multi-project Selection

 Select multiple projects.
-The folder filtering option becomes disabled, preventing further filtering based on folder structure.
+The system disables the folder filtering option, preventing further filtering based on folder structure.

 Refer to the attached link for more details on - System Filters Available For Query .